Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* What kind of AI application will be used such as Open AI, Chatgpt, Copilot?
 * question 2
+* How much money will be invested into the operations for AI?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+From the information gathered i can conculsively say that this proposal is a fantastic idea as it can boost productivity rates by 66%, allow for low costs, and an overall eseence of tasks being managed and conveyed efficiently and swiftly.
+However, the negatives cannot be undermined as data privacy is a significant issue that must be addressed.
+As a result, the application of AI through operations will be a significant jump for the council and will boost it's productivty rates.

 References